ww44ss/HPC_Exascalar/README.md

 Exascalar.csv
  [1] "rank": System Ranking by performance (e.g. 1) for given date.
  [2] "previousrank": System rank on the previous list (e.g. NA).
- [3] "firstappearance": The list on which the system first appeared (encoded by number, needs to be translated.) (e.g. 41) [4] "firstrank": Rank when system first appeared on a list (e.g. 1)
+ [3] "firstappearance": The list on which the system first appeared (needs to be translated.) (e.g. 41) [4] "firstrank": Rank when system first appeared on a list (e.g. 1)
  [5] "name": Short system name (e.g. ("Sunway TaihuLight") [6] "computer": longer description of the computer(e.g. "BlueGene/Q, Power BQC 16C 1.60 GHz, Custom")